Data-driven Spatial Classification using Multi-Arm Bandits for Monitoring with Energy-Constrained Mobile Robots: Problem statement

-\emph{Sensing:} Let $\candidate=\calg\setminus\obstacleSet$ be the set of candidate cells that may potentially be ``interesting'', i.e., it contains the search objective.
+\emph{Sensing:} Let $\candidate=\calg\setminus\obstacleSet$ be the set of candidate cells that may potentially be ``interesting'', i.e., it contains the search objective with $\cali\subseteq\candidate$.
 When a sensor visits a cell in $\candidate$, it receives noisy, binary measurements (data) of whether that cell is interesting or not.
 Formally, every cell $l\in\candidate$ has a corresponding Bernoulli random variable $\nu_l$ with \emph{a priori} unknown mean $\mu_l$, and each cell visit generates $B\in\bbn$ realizations of $\nu_l$, where $B$ is the sample batch size.
 The mean $\mu_l$ may be influenced by the underlying spatial distribution of the interesting cells as well as the imperfections of the noisy sensors and the perception algorithms used by the team.
-We assume that $\nu_{l_1}$ and $\nu_{l_2}$ are independent for any $l_1,l_2\in\candidate$.
+We ignore the possible variation in measurement noise characteristics among the sensors in the team, and assume that $\nu_{l_1}$ and $\nu_{l_2}$ are independent for any $l_1,l_2\in\candidate$.

 \emph{Labeling error criterion}: For a user-defined threshold $\theta\in (0,1)$, we formally define $\cali$ as

 From the definition of $\mu_l$, $\cals_{\theta}$ are the cells with a likelihood of at least $\theta$ of being sensed as interesting.
 Thus, the spatial classification problem of interest is to identify $\cals_\theta$ using noisy measurements collected by the team.